dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ### rom-revision

-Simply can be any value, however the property must exist as some GPUs fail to initialise without it(ex.
+Simply can be any value, however the property must exist as some GPUs fail to initialize without it(ex.
 GT 220's)

 ```
 rom-revision = Dortania